 Responsibility is quite an over-arching quality of a good babysitter that is displayed in everything you do.
-You want parents to be able to trust you, depend on you, and feel confident that you're able to responsibly take care of their kids.
-After all, you're the only one in charge of making sure the kids stay safe while their parents are away.
+You want parents to be able to trust you, depend on you, and feel confident that you're able to responsibly take care of their children.
+After all, you're the only one in charge of making sure they stay safe while their parents are away.

 A responsible babysitter makes both children and parents feel safe.
 Whether you're out at the playground, or just at the house.

 For me, being dependable and responsible is a characteristic of a babysitter that's more important than almost anything else.
-The kids you babysit might love you.
-But it doesn't matter if you're the best babysitter in the world if you're always canceling or showing up late.
+The kids might love you, but it doesn't matter if you're the best babysitter in the world if you're always canceling or showing up late.

-Punctuality is closely tied with being dependable and responsible.
-But punctuality specifically deals with showing up on time for your babysitting jobs.
+Punctuality is closely tied with being dependable and responsible, but it specifically deals with showing up on time for your babysitting jobs.